Since, non è tutto rose e fiori — literally: it’s not all roses and flowers.

 What is the benefit of learning Italian?

-First, if you like socialising, you’ll be able to hang out with Italians and speak to them in Italian.
+First, if you like socializing, you’ll be able to hang out with Italians and speak to them in Italian, even at a beginner level.

 If you speak Italian, you can consider finding a job in Italy or tell potential employers that you speak (at least) two languages.